Climate-Hachathon-Project/TakaSmart/README.md

-A Smart Waste Management System that Reduces Landfills that End up causing CO2 Emissions
+A Smart Waste Management System that Reduces Landfills that End up causing Carbon Emissions